huangsam/chowist/index.md

 ## How to contribute

-Feel free to create pull requests to the following assets:
+Feel free to create pull requests for the following assets:

 - Enhance Django application logic
 - Add media content (`JPG`, `SVG`, etc.)